mpaland/avl_array/readme.md

 **avl_array** is a C++ STL (map) like container class to store data organzied as AVL tree in a **fixed size** array.

-Motivation of this container is to randomly insert, update and find elements in static allocated memory with a minimum of time.
+Motivation of this container is to randomly insert, update and find elements in static allocated memory with highest performance and in a minimum of time.

 ## Highligths
-- std::map like templated container class
+- `std::map` like templated container class
 - Static allocated memory
-- Highest speed, maximum performance and **no dependencies** (compared to std::map)
+- Ultra fast, maximum performance and **no dependencies** (compared to `std::map`)
 - Small memory overhead (arround 5 byte per node)
 - VERY clean and stable C++ code, LINT and L4 warning free, automotive ready
-- Very easy to use, just include "avl_array.h"_
+- Very easy to use, just include "avl_array.h"
 - Doxygen commented code
 - MIT license